 Application forms for each of the Authority's loan programs are provided including detailed explanatory information and current terms and conditions of the loan, which are updated regularly to ensure accuracy.
-Application forms can be obtained by calling the Country Housing office on 9338 3180 or toll free on 1800 158 200 for country callers; or by making an online enquiry at www.keystart.com.au.
+Application forms can be obtained by calling the Country Housing office toll free on 1800 158 200; or by making an online enquiry at www.keystart.com.au.